-These aren't all the side effects of acrivastine.
+These are not all the side effects of acrivastine.
 For a full list, see the leaflet inside your medicines packet.

 What to do about:

-- feeling dizzy - lie down until the dizziness passes, then get up slowly.
+- feeling dizzy – lie down until the dizziness passes, then get up slowly.
 Move slowly and carefully.
-Avoid coffee, cigarettes, alcohol and recreational drugs.
-If the dizziness doesn't get better within a couple of days, speak to your pharmacist or doctor.
+It's best to avoid coffee, cigarettes, alcohol and recreational drugs.
+If the dizziness does not get better within a couple of days, speak to your pharmacist or doctor.

 7. Pregnancy and breastfeeding

 Acrivastine is not usually recommended during pregnancy because there is very little information about its use in pregnancy.
 Other antihistamines that we know more about may be more suitable.

 If you think you need to take acrivastine in pregnancy, talk to your doctor or pharmacist.
 They will be able to help you decide, or may suggest other medicines for you.